By Sanjib Kumar Roy

 On standby is India's most advanced maritime air surveillance plane, the P-8I Poseidon, a long range anti-submarine variant of the U.S. Navy's P-8A.
 India, the first overseas customer for the aircraft, has ordered eight P-8Is.

-Indian ships are also helping in the search by more than a dozen nations for the missing plane, by looking in an area north of Sumatra, in the south Andaman Sea.
+Indian ships are also helping the search by more than a dozen nations for the missing plane, one of the most baffling mysteries in the history of modern aviation.
+The ships are searching an area north of Sumatra, in the south Andaman Sea.

 Andaman and Nicobar is of strategic importance for India, because of its location near the busy Malacca Straits shipping route.
-Over the past decade, India has built up its military presence on the islands.
+Over the past decade, India has built up its military presence on the islands with the joint command.

-(Additional reporting by Nita Bhalla in PORT BLAIR and Sruthi Gottipati in NEW DELHI; Writing by Frank Jack Daniel; Editing by Mark Trevelyan)
+(Additional reporting by Sruthi Gottipati in NEW DELHI; Writing by Frank Jack Daniel; Editing by Nick Macfie)